On-Time Delivery and Customer Satisfaction

 All demand estimates are properly forecasted and materials ordered.

 All materials need to be received and placed into inventory.
-Everything needs to be available for your organization to be able to fulfill orders and offer an accurate ETA to customers.
+Everything needs to be available for your organization to be able to fulfill orders and offer an live ETA to customers.

 All inventory is in place and meets the right level of quality for deliveries to take place.
 This should be kept in the storage area, ready for orders.